Links below, but a bit o’ background first……..

 To cut a too long story very short, there actually didn’t seem to be any upstairs rooms in any Midlands market town boozers interested in a local band playing jazz-based material for local people on a wet Wednesday evening…

 So, inevitably, the band folded.
-The players who worked on the tunes really enjoyed them though, and I’ve also used these tunes to help my sax students get used to soloing over changes, so that gave me the idea of making some of my original demos available here – so here some of them are!
+The players who worked on the tunes really enjoyed them though, and I’ve also used these tunes to help my sax students get used to soloing over changes.
+That gave me the idea of making some of my original demos available here – so here some of them are!

-If you like any of the tunes, please feel very welcome to download them for free by following these Soundcloud links, and clicking on ‘more’ and then ‘download’;
+If you like any of the tunes, please feel very welcome to download them for free by selecting the tune, clicking on the Soundcloud link (top right in the player above), and then on ‘more’ & ‘download file’.

 Note that the soloing sections are ‘empty’, as each tune is simply a guide for the band of the head, chords and song structure.